 - Why you should never ask someone to be your mentor by Gayle Laakmann McDowell via Fortune Magazine "If you want someone to be your mentor, don't ask them to be your mentor.
 Let it build (or collapse) authentically."

-- "The Four Leadership Traits that Translate to Business Success" by Lydia Dishman via Fast Company “According to KRW International, a leadership consultancy, CEOs whose characters were highly rated by employees had an average return on assets of 9.35% over a two-year period, almost five times as much as CEOs with low scores whose return on assets averaged just 1.93%.”
+- "The Four Leadership Traits that Translate to Business Success" by Lydia Dishman via Fast Company "According to KRW International, a leadership consultancy, CEOs whose characters were highly rated by employees had an average return on assets of 9.35% over two years, almost five times as much as CEOs with low scores whose return on assets averaged just 1.93%."